Tripix: DAS Students Work to Animate the Toronto Waterfront

-Ice Breakers 2019, external link is part of a winter themed display in partnership with PortsToronto, Waterfront Business Improvement Area (WBIA) and industry partners, intended to animate Toronto's winter landscape.
+Ice Breakers 2019, external link, opens in new window is part of a winter themed display in partnership with PortsToronto, Waterfront Business Improvement Area (WBIA) and industry partners, intended to animate Toronto's winter landscape.
 By enhancing the physical landscape, the exhibition encourages local residents of high rise buildings to come out and enjoy their Waterfront in the winter.
 Tripix brings the idea of the ocular-centric experience of architecture to light through the faceted reflective interior condition.

-You can listen to team member Thomas Epinoza discuss the project further on the CBC radio talk show, Metro Morning, external link.
+You can listen to team member Thomas Epinoza discuss the project further on the CBC radio talk show, Metro Morning, external link, opens in new window.

 What was your inspiration for this design?